nazpins/naztech-automated-data-sorting-tools/naz-precision-classification-sorter/README.md

 - Remember to activate the right environment before running the scripts to ensure that all dependencies are correctly loaded.
 - It's advisable to test these scripts after setting them up to make sure everything works as expected.

-These scripts facilitate running your Python application with the correct TensorFlow backend without manually activating environments and setting up dependencies each time.
-They should help streamline your workflow whether you are using CPU or GPU resources.

 ## Customization

-You can customize the sorting categories and TensorFlow models used by modifying the `sort-with-precision.py` script.
+You can customize the sorting categories and TensorFlow models used by modifying the `sort-with-precision.py

+` script.

 ## Troubleshooting